0xalim/Languages/README.md

 All these *scripts* here are programming exercises from various corners of the web, some from books, some from github repo's, some from websites.
-All sources are most likely written in the header of the scripts.
-If not, then the source are unknown even to **me!**
+All sources are most likely written in the header of the scripts or in the README.
+If not, then the source are unknown, *even to me!*

+Current list:
-### POSIX Shell
+1. POSIX Shell

-1. Rwxrob:
-	1. Hello world
-	1. Hey there
-	1. Hi you
+1. C
-	1. Nyan Cat
+1. HTML
-	1. RGB Command
+1. Javascript
-	1. Greetings
+1. NodeJS

+To-be added:
-	1. Now + Hnow
+1. Golang
-	1. Comment Out
+1. Python
-	1. Do You Like Waffles?

-### C

-Soon!

-### Go

-Soon!